Kodylow/speck/README.md

-# Wreck: the RECKLESS Lightning Specification Bot
+# Speck: the RECKLESS Lightning Specification Bot

 AI-powered search and chat for the lightning network BOLTs specification and major implementations: CoreLN, LND, Rust-Lightning, and Eclair

 All code & data used is 100% open-source.
 This is a fork of McKay Wrigley's excellent Network State GPT chatbot.

 ## Dataset